 Maps are optimised for end users

-How to speed up maps: warm up the tile cache
+Warm up the tile cache

 Mango's tile cache system means we will transform your data for any given zoom level and location into tiles every time you update the layer group.
 Once a tile is generated, we store the tile in our global Content Delivery Network (CDN) cache.
 Retrieving files from our global CDN is much faster than calculating and generating new tiles from our servers, so the next next time that zoom level and location is viewed, we simply retrieve the tile from our CDN.